awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 The following Kubernetes features are now supported in Kubernetes 1\.18 Amazon EKS clusters:
 + Topology Manager has reached beta status\.
 This feature allows the CPU and Device Manager to coordinate resource allocation decisions, optimizing for low latency with machine learning and analytics workloads\.
 For more information, see [Control Topology Management Policies on a node](https://kubernetes.io/docs/tasks/administer-cluster/topology-manager/) in the Kubernetes documentation\.
 + Server\-side Apply is updated with a new beta version\.
 This feature tracks and manages changes to fields of all new Kubernetes objects, allowing you to know what changed your resources and when\.
 For more information, see [What is Server\-side Apply?](https://kubernetes.io/blog/2020/04/01/kubernetes-1.18-feature-server-side-apply-beta-2/#what-is-server-side-apply) in the Kubernetes documentation\.
 +  A new `pathType` field and a new `IngressClass` resource has been added to the Ingress specification\.
-These features make it simpler to customize Ingress configuration, and are supported by the [AWS load balancer controller](alb-ingress.md) \(formerly called the ALB Ingress Controller\)\.
+These features make it simpler to customize Ingress configuration, and are supported by the [AWS Load Balancer Controller](alb-ingress.md) \(formerly called the ALB Ingress Controller\)\.
 For more information, see [Improvements to the Ingress API in Kubernetes 1\.18 in the Kubernetes documentation\.](https://kubernetes.io/blog/2020/04/02/improvements-to-the-ingress-api-in-kubernetes-1.18/)
 **Note**
 `IngressClass` is not yet supported in the ALB ingress controller\.
 + Configurable horizontal pod autoscaling behavior\.
 For more information, see [Support for configurable scaling behavior](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-configurable-scaling-behavior) in the Kubernetes documentation\.
-+ Pod Topology Spread has reached beta status\.
-You can use topology spread constraints to control how pods are spread across your cluster among failure\-domains such as Regions, zones, nodes, and other user\-defined topology domains\.
-This can help to achieve high availability as well as efficient resource utilization\.
-For more information, see [Pod Topology Spread Constraints](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/) in the Kubernetes documentation\.
 + In 1\.18 clusters, you no longer need to include the `AWS_DEFAULT_REGION=<region-code>` environment variable to pods when using IAM roles for service accounts in China regions, whether you use the mutating web hook or configure the environment variables manually\.
 You still need to include the variable for all pods in earlier versions\.

 For the complete Kubernetes 1\.18 changelog, see [https://github\.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG\-1\.18\.md](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.18.md)\.